-The Graduate Studies Office Suite is located in 253 of Cunningham Hall, with 253B being the academic program coordinators office and 253C being the graduate coordinator's office.
-Though, for this academic year, Dr. Caldwell can be found in 114.
-The graduate coordinator is the faculty member that oversees the BSCI graduate program.
+The Graduate Studies Office Suite is located in 253 of Cunningham Hall, with 253B being the Academic Program Coordinator's office and 253C being the Graduate Coordinator's office.
+Though, for this academic year, Dr. Rocha can be found in room 125.
+The Graduate Coordinator is the faculty member that oversees the BSCI graduate program.